jinghuazhao/Mixed-Models/README.md

 3. GxE interaction (**[GxE](GxE)**) is investigated via both frequentist and Bayesian approaches above.

-These are generic with implications in assessment of SNP-trait association including prediction and Mendelian randomisation analysis, given that increasing number of variants are identified but with inter-popuation fluctuations.
+They have generic implications in assessment of SNP-trait association including prediction and Mendelian randomisation analysis, given that increasing number of variants are identified but with inter-popuation fluctuations.
 These variants are often used collectively as polygenic risk scores.